aerosol/wb/doc-food/contribute.md

   like the effort.
 - See: [[license]]
 - For bugfixes and code hygiene improvements, Pull Requests are always welcome!
-- For new features, please send me an e-mail and let's work it out (`wb@mtod.org` is at your disposal).
-See [[ideas]] for stuff I'd love to implement.
+- For new features or support, please send me an e-mail and let's work it out (`wb@mtod.org` is at your disposal).
+- See [[ideas]] for stuff I'd love to implement.
-- For documentation improvements please use the "Improve this page" link (see below)
+- For documentation improvements please use the "Improve this page" link (see below).